Trauma and PTSD Therapists in Vernon, BC

 Registered Clinical Counsellor

-Vernon, British Columbia(Virtual Only)
+Vernon, BC(Virtual Only)

 Hi, I’m Aaron, a Registered Clinical Counsellor (RCC# 21391) practicing online, and in person for clients in Surrey, BC.
 I strongly believe in the power of therapy to facilitate personal growth, healing, and empowerment.
 My approach is rooted in empathy, respect, and collaboration, providing a safe and non-judgmental space for clients to explore their concerns.